-Force compressing the load cell stresses the crystals causing an electrostatic charge to be generated which is exactly analogous to the applied force.
-A special type of amplifier called a Charge Amplifier because of its high impedance level must read out this charge.
+Force compressing the load cell stresses the crystal causing an electrostatic charge to be generated which is exactly analogous to the applied force.
+This charge must be read out by a special type of amplifier called a Charge Amplifier because of its high impedance level.
 Refer to Figure 2 below.

-Figure 2: THE CHARGE AMPLIFIER (SIMPLIFIED SCHEMATIC)
+Figure 2: THE CHARGE AMPLIFIER

 A charge amplifier has the ability to read out the very small signal from the force sensor without changing the signal.
-The charge amplifier converts the charge mode signal generated by the crystals to a low impedance voltage which may then be fed directly to almost any type of readout instrument.
+The charge amplifier converts the charge mode signal generated by the crystal to a low impedance voltage which may then be fed directly to almost any type of readout instrument.

-A charge amplifier is essentially a very high input impedance-inverting amplifier with infinite gain and with capacitive feedback.
+A charge amplifier is essentially a very high input impedance inverting amplifier with infinite gain and with capacitive feedback.
 It can be shown that as the gain of the amplifier (-A) approaches infinity, the transfer function of the charge amplifier becomes: